CodePushGo/website/src/content/blog/en/android-setup-for-capacitor-apps.md

 To get started with Android development, you'll need to install these key tools:

 -   **Android Studio**: This is the official IDE for Android development.
 It includes all the necessary tools and features for building Android apps.
 -   **Java Development Kit (JDK)**: Needed for compiling and running Java code.
-To ensure compatibility with Capacitor 6 and 7, use JDK version 17 or later.
+To ensure compatibility with React Native 6 and 7, use JDK version 17 or later.
--   **Node.js**: A JavaScript runtime environment that powers Capacitor's build processes and CLI tools.
+-   **Node.js**: A JavaScript runtime environment that powers React Native's build processes and CLI tools.
 Install the latest LTS (Long-Term Support) version for the best experience.
--   **Capacitor CLI**: A command-line tool for managing Capacitor projects, including adding platforms, building, and deploying apps.
+-   **React Native CLI**: A command-line tool for managing React Native projects, including adding platforms, building, and deploying apps.

 These tools are essential for setting up your Android development environment.
 Once installed, make sure your hardware meets the following requirements.